I've used Java, C++, C#, GML, TI Basic, Lua, Python, JavaScript, HTML, and CSS

 Lua.
 I very much liked GML because of the built-in systems it had, and I found the syntax easy to use and

-understand while not being too shallow as to be boring.
+understand while not being too shallow.

 Gun Guy